 - Behavioural/Performance Contract: In some instances, the student will be required to meet specific behavioural standards.
 Such behavioural action plans are documented, with copies provided to all concerned parties. - Conference: A conference may be held with the student, teacher, administrator and appropriate staff to develop a plan for action.
 Parents may be notified/involved. - Expulsion: At the discretion of administration. - Formal Administrative Interview: Incidents will be documented and parents will be notified.
 If required, a meeting will take place with parents, administration, and appropriate staff.
 The student must commit to a written plan of action designed to modify the underlying behaviour.
 Behaviour will be monitored and documented over a period of time, after which a follow-up conference will take place.
 Under extreme cases the student will be suspended. - Informal Discussion: All concerned parties will meet with the student to reach an agreement regarding the student's behaviour. - Outside Agency: Whenever necessary, the appropriate outside agency will be notified.
 Some examples include pastoral, child and family services, police, truancy officer, and clinical support services. - Parental Involvement: The parent will be contacted to discuss the specific behaviour of the student and steps that must be undertaken to change the behaviour.
 The nature of the contact could vary from a telephone conversation to a formal conference at the school involving the parent, student and school personnel. - Removal of Privileges: Access to playground, lunchroom, and participation in field trips, extra-curricular activities, and special events will be removed.
 The school will notify the parent when such privileges are removed. - Restitution: The student or parent may be required to compensate for damages incurred.
-Such restitution may be monetary in nature but could take alternate forms. - Revoking of reregistration for the next school year: This is normally done when a student has accumulated 10 BIRs or when a student has been suspended three times in the last two years. - Suspension: In-school or out-of-school suspension from school is a serious consequence that is imposed subject to administrative discretion. - Withdrawal from Classroom Setting: The student will be temporarily withdrawn from the classroom setting and relocated to a supervised alternate location.
+Such restitution may be monetary in nature but could take alternate forms. - Revoking of reregistration for the next school year: This is normally done when a student has accumulated ten BIRs or when a student has been suspended three times in the last two years. - Suspension: In-school or out-of-school suspension from school is a serious consequence that is imposed subject to administrative discretion.
+Note: a student who has been suspended three or more times in the last two years is subject to having their reregistration revoked. - Withdrawal from Classroom Setting: The student will be temporarily withdrawn from the classroom setting and relocated to a supervised alternate location.